McOgola/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves a file from one directory to the other
+Delete file in a directory